-If I (or you) feel that the horse is not improving within a specified number of sessions, I will recommend alternative routes that may be more helpful in addressing your particular problem or augment the massage protocol.
+If I (or you) feel that the horse is not improving within a specified number of sessions, I will recommend alternative routes that may be more helpful in addressing your particular problem or augment the bodywork protocol.
 I have a great network of equine health care professionals.
 If you do not have someone in the field you need, I may be able to point you in the right direction.

 Getting a horse to peak health, especially if they are starting from a compromised state, is like lining up a combination lock.
 The numbers have to work together.
-Massage is only one number in the combination, and needs to be considered alongside diet, exercise, hoof trim, dental care, saddle fit, training (horse AND rider), veterinary and chiropractic care.
+Bodywork is only one number in the combination, and needs to be considered alongside diet, exercise, hoof trim, dental care, saddle fit, training (horse AND rider), veterinary and chiropractic care.

 While regular sessions are the ideal, some clients prefer one-off treatments as their schedules allow, engaging my services on a 3-, 6- or 12-monthly basis for a check up, maintenance or preventative treatment.